securisec/serverless-completer/README.md

 # Serverless completer for VSCode
 A VsCode plugin that provides intellisense and linting for `serverless.yml` files.
-This is based on the examples provided in the serverless framework website, but does not cover every single option like `resouces` which relies of CloudFormation templates.
+The plugin is not a snippet library, but more of a serverless.yaml file linter.
+This is based on the examples provided in the serverless framework website.

+Currently covers:
+- Most of the AWS configurations
+- Most of the Lambda event triggers
+- intellisense for various CloudFormation resources including types, and their properties (more added all the time)
+- Various plugins and their custom setup:
+    - serverless-localstack
+    - serverless-python-requirements
+    - serverless-plugin-typescript
+    - serverless-webpack
+    - serverless-offline
+    - serverless-go-plugin

 ## WIP
 Pull requests are very welcome.